Contribution to Ophthalmology

 Pursuing Healthy Eyes and Contributing to the Ophthalmology

 We will contribute to reducing the number of untreated patients worldwide by developing products with social significance and improving access to ophthalmic treatment for more and more people.
 We aim to contribute to more than 50 million patients(*1) by 2025.
-We have contributed around 48 million patients in FY2020 and 50 million patients in FY2021.
+We have contributed around 48 million patients in FY2020, 50 million patients in FY2021 and more than 50 million patients in FY2022.

-1. Estimated total no. of patients to which Santen contributed (disease areas: inflammation/allergies, cornea, glaucoma, cataracts) in FY2019 was approx. 43 million, calculated based on JMDC's estimated total no. of patients for Santen's Rx products and Santen's shipment data, target was revised when the new medium-term management plan was formulated.
+1. Estimated total no. of patients to which Santen contributed (disease areas: inflammation/allergies, cornea, glaucoma, cataracts) in FY2019 was approx. 43 million, calculated based on JMDC's estimated total no. of patients for Santen's Rx products and Santen's shipment data, target was revised when the medium-term management plan was formulated in 2023.

 Activities to Prevent Vision Loss due to Glaucoma